 The Town Clerk is the recording clerk for all Special/Annual Town Meetings.
 She is responsible for providing the Moderator with the tools needed to conduct the meeting, for taking the minutes and for recording the minutes.
 This record is then recorded in a permanent record book.

 Connecticut Campaign Finance Laws require each candidate for a municipal office to either register a candidate committee with this office and appoint a campaign treasurer who periodically discloses campaign finance activity or to file an exemption form, if that applies.
 The majority of candidates file the exemption form.
 Those running for First Selectman usually have their own committee and if they receive or expend more than $1000, it is necessary to file.
-Any questions as to legalities and responsibilities may be directed to the Office of the Secretary of the State, Campaign Finance Division.
+Any questions as to legalities and responsibilities may be directed to the Office of the Secretary of the State, State Elections Enforcement Commission.

 Justice of the Peace

 Justices of the Peace are endorsed by the Town Committees.
 For a short period, unaffiliated voters are allowed to apply to become a Justice and are appointed by the Town Clerk.
 Justices must then come into the Town Clerk’s Office to be sworn in and to prepare a signature card for filing.
 This card shows not only their legal signature but shows their term of office.
 The Town Clerk prepares a list of Justices which may be given to applicants for marriage licenses.
 A handbook is given to the Justice.
 This book shows what duties they may perform and also contains a few samples of marriage ceremonies.
 This office maintains a list of all Justices of the Peace for marriage ceremonies.